ariankordi/FFL.js/README.md

     * Terser is too dumb to see that it's always false, so perhaps it should be a shakable constant?
 * Investigate how to make unit tests for the library, further reading: [Three.js Discourse](https://discourse.threejs.org/t/how-to-unit-test-three-js/57736/2 )
 * **Switch to `"type": "module"` in package.json.**
-  - Everything needs to be ESM-first.
-    * struct-fu (in its own repo) and the shader materials all need to be converted.
+  - The shader materials all need to be converted to ESM.
   - Then, builds should be provided for UMD and ESM.
     * esbuild + Terser can be used, but look into Closure Compiler for more aggressive optimization.
 * **Code needs to be split into files.** This has already been planned, search: `// TODO PATH:`